If you need ideas for your first time in Malaysia, digging into the best things to do in Melaka is as good a start as any.

 Catch a glorious sunset at the Straits Mosque

 - Heeren Straits Hotel: A budget-friendly boutique hotel set in a lovely historical Peranakan townhouse.
-The location, just one block from Jonker Walk, is perfect for foodies.
+It lies just one block from Jonker Walk, one of the best places to go in Melaka, and is the perfect choice for foodies.

 - The Majestic Melaka Hotel: A lovely mid-range hotel across the river from the atmospheric Kampung Morten.
 With elegant rooms set in a charming Peranakan mansion and a restaurant focused on Melaka’s unique Kristang (Malacca Portuguese) cuisine, a stay here is absolutely unforgettable.

 - Casa del Rio Melaka: One of the top luxury hotels in Melaka.
-Besides the spacious modern rooms, this top-notch hotel charms with its brilliantly central riverside location, an infinity pool, and three superb dining options.
+Besides the spacious modern rooms, this top-notch hotel charms with its brilliantly central riverside location close to many of the best places to visit in Melaka, an infinity pool, and three superb dining options.